-We are heartbroken by the grief, pain and trauma that all of our community and our country are experiencing in the wake of the recent death of George Floyd.
-Far too often, Black people and people of color experience racism, injustice and numerous socioeconomic, legal, and educational inequalities – and we stand with and behind our visitors, members, staff and community who are experiencing hurt and sadness as a result.
+We are heartbroken by the grief, pain, and trauma that all of our community and our country are experiencing in the wake of the recent death of George Floyd.
+Far too often, Black people and people of color experience racism, injustice and numerous socioeconomic, legal, and educational inequity – and we stand with and behind our visitors, members, staff, and community who are experiencing hurt and sadness as a result.

 Children's museums have a responsibility to the children and families in our communities, and to the team here who deliver exemplary experiences every day.
 Children in our community see and feel what is happening.
 This is a time to see their pain, help them understand and cope with it, and help them learn.
 We are here for you, we are listening, and we are committed to help.

 Here are a few resources that we believe are useful for talking to children about racial injustice.
 If there are other resources that you find useful, or that you’d like to see, please share them with us.
 We will continue to bring these to you.

 1. Addressing Racial Injustice with Young Children: Find a video, tip sheet and article that discuss how parents and caregivers can spark conversations about racial injustice and child empowerment with young children.

 2. Your Kids Aren’t Too Young to Talk About Race: Resource Round-Up: Find a variety of resources to help parents and caregivers understand how to talk to their children about race.